matthewjnield/docs/runtime/fundamentals/modules.md

 By default, Deno uses a global cache directory (`DENO_DIR`) for downloaded dependencies.
 This cache is shared across all projects.

-You can force deno to refetch and recompile modules into the cache using the `--reload` flag.
+You can force Deno to refetch and recompile modules into the cache using the `--reload` flag.

 ```bash